redhat-developer/odo/docs/website/docs/development/devfile.md

 In the example above, `exec` command is a part of the composite deploy command.
 Every `exec` command must correspond to a container component command.
-`exec` command can be used to execute any command, which makes it possible to use tools such as helm, kustomize, or any with odo, given that the binary is made available by the image of the container component that is referenced by the command.
+`exec` command can be used to execute any command, which makes it possible to use tools such as helm, kustomize, etc. in the development workflow with odo, given that the binary is made available by the image of the container component that is referenced by the command.

 Commands defined by the `exec` command are run inside a container started by a Kubernetes Job.
 Every `exec` command references a Devfile container component. `odo` makes use of this container component definition to define the Kubernetes Job.